Formula to Calculate Retained Earnings

 |0 + 0 − 0 − 0 =||0|

-- Whenever the company generates a surplus it will always have the option of whether to pay a dividend to its shareholders or retain with itself.
+- Whenever a company generates a surplus, it always has an option to pay a dividend to its shareholders or retain with itself.

 - If the company expects more investment Opportunities and will earn more than its cost of capital, then it would intend to retain the funds instead of paying dividends.

 - And if a company thinks the expected returns from opportunities will yield low returns, then it will wish to pay them as a dividend to its shareholders.

 - Among a few factors, thoughtful consideration could be given to trends and past performance as to how efficiently retained earnings were utilized by the company while looking for long term value investments or dividend payoutsDividend PayoutsThe dividend payout ratio is the ratio between the total amount of dividends paid (preferred and normal dividend) to the company's net income.
 Formula = Dividends/Net Income.

 This has been a guide to Retained Earnings Formula.
 Here we discuss how to calculate Retained Earnings along with practical examples and explanation.
 You can learn more about accounting from the following articles –